tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-3-admission-controller.md

 5. Create the exceptions in the Calico Cloud UI.

-   The deployment will not be allowed to be created because the image failed to the scanning process.
+   The deployment will not be allowed to be created because the image failed the scanning process.
-   When this happen ideally you should fix the vulneabilities in the image before trying to deploy it again.
-However we know that this can be a slow and cumbersome process.
-As a workaround after evaluation the impact of the detected vulnerabilities, you may decide to create **exceptions** for the CVE's in the image, changing its status from `Fail` to `Warn`.
+   When this happens, you should fix the vulneabilities in the image before trying to deploy it again.
+However, we know that this can be a slow and cumbersome process.
+As a workaround, after evaluating the impact of the detected vulnerabilities, you may create **exceptions** for the CVE's in the image, changing its status from `Fail` to `Warn`.

    ![exception](https://user-images.githubusercontent.com/104035488/207643561-ed2eec90-03a8-4fc7-a085-c845121fd21a.gif)

-6. Try to create the deployment again
+6. Try to create the deployment again.

    ```bash
    kubectl apply -f web